amartyadav/Rust_Codes/README.md

 ---

 ## 🚫 Important Note
 No AI tools (LLMs, autocomplete assistants, or code generators) were used in the creation of these projects.
+Copilot was used to write this well-formatted README.
 I am deliberately learning Rust **the old-school way** — by reading, understanding, and writing code myself, guided by the book and traditional CS learning methods.

 ---